Faresjj/Shopping-cart/README.md

 # Shopping-cart
-An e-commerce website with a shopping cart using React.js and Redux
+E-commerce website with a shopping cart using React.js and Redux